-What documents and data will best help you on your research journey
+What documents and data will best help you on your Italian ancestry research journey

 Don’t limit your research to the files of your immediate family group.
 Ask your cousins what pictures, documents, or information they have.
 A cousin, a great aunt, or even a nephew 3 times removed may have a better picture of your immigrant Italian ancestors or perhaps an original document they brought with them from Italy.
-Records in the possession of extended family can be valuable.
+Italian ancestry records in the possession of extended family can be valuable.

 For example, if you know the birthdate of your great-uncle but not the birthdate of your great-grandfather, you can feasibly search in the military conscription or extraction list for your great-uncle within the Italian Province they came from.
 In this way, you will likely discover the names of your great-grandfather’s parents, plus maybe his town of origin.